Bonnie Cullum | Producing Artistic Director

 Megan Kemp | Technical Assistant

 Megan is a skilled artist concerned with countering the product-focused education system.
-She is very passionate about inspiring and encouraging the creative growth of our youth.
+She is passionate about inspiring and encouraging the creative growth of our youth.
 She uses a variety of media in her work but her go-to is acrylic painting.
 She's been involved in theatre for almost a decade, both technical and performing aspects and has a decade of experience in dance, her specialty being ballet.
 She's currently enrolled at the University of Texas, and will graduate in 2019 with a BA in Psychology.

 Joy Neyland | Box Office Assistant

 Kimberley Mead | Web designer

 Kimberley is a photographer, designer, and performer.
 She has a MA in Counseling from St. Edward's University, a BA in Photography from San Jose State University in California, and studied graphic design at Parsons in NYC.
 She was the Vortex photographer for 13 years and photographed over 35 productions.
 She currently photographs for numerous theatres in town including Shrewd Productions, Penfold Theatre, Hidden Room Theatre, La Fenice, and others.
 As an actress, she has appeared on stage with the VORTEX, Arts on Real, The Vestige Group, Austin Shakespeare, and City on a Hill.

 Kimberley has an insatiable curiosity about life which manifests in both her art and story telling.
 She seems to have boundless creative energy and recently created a card game called Morbid Curiosity.